-In January 2020 the Welsh Government published the new Curriculum for Wales.
-This will become statutory in September 2022.
-It has been published primarily to help schools begin to design their own curriculum based on the needs of the pupils in their own school.
+The new Curriculum for Wales has been published primarily to help schools begin to design their own curriculum based on the needs of the pupils in their own school.
 It contains information on the proposed legal requirements, guidance on how to develop a school curriculum, and an explanation of the purposes and principles of assessment.
 In other words schools can now decide what their pupils should learn, how they should learn and the reasons why they should learn.
 The new Framework is designed to help practitioners to develop a more integrated approach to learning.